 To make sure your print look high quality and not pixilated (like the Pixels (2015) film), use high resolution graphics.
 This is usually anything higher than 1200 x 1200 dots per inch (DPI).
 If you are planning on enlarging the image, make sure you don’t go lower than this.
 Going smaller?
 A 600 x 600 resolution should be fine for resizing to approximate 3”x3” graphic.
 These sizes are usually displayed right under your image in any search engine.

 Consider free sites such as FreePik.com, unsplash.com, or picjumbo.com.
-(Note, use at your own judgement, these sites do not reflect the opinion of the Copy Center or the university)
+(Note, use at your own judgment, these sites do not reflect the opinion of the Copy Center or the university)

-Thesis formatting… check out this Graduate Programs Page for detailed information and templates, https://www.fit.edu/office-of-graduate-programs/thesis-and-dissertation-process/
+Thesis formatting… check out this Graduate Programs Page for detailed information and templates.

 Use our various methods for submitting a request.

 - Submit online at Florida Tech Digital Print Center our site has a majority of the work we can produce in house with the exception of a few items that are easier to request in-store.
 For Florida Tech Staff and Faculty please use fit.myprintdesk.net, to charge your department please have your department's new Workday Cost Center ready.

 - Send you file to us via google drive at firstname.lastname@example.org or email your file to email@example.com.